Shreyas0047/Urban-Pulse-Ai/README.md

 The first Python 3.11 vision run may download or load the configured `sentence-transformers/clip-ViT-B-32` model.
 If the model cannot load, the AI service still returns deterministic feature-fallback image candidates.

+Smart routing uses built-in fallback department units when no `DepartmentUnit` records exist in MongoDB.
+Add `DepartmentUnit` records later to replace the fallback registry with real ward, department, contact email, and portal metadata.

 ## Evaluation

 Run the deterministic AI category evaluation: